 To see models of successful grant applications, click on "Awarded Grants" in Funding Institutional.
-You can sort by institution, https://grad.ucla.edu/funding/#/ eligibility.
+You can sort by institution, https://grad.ucla.edu/funding/#/ search for applicants to any graduate program, to graduate students working on a master's thesis or doctoral dissertation, and to postdoc scholars.
+Allows you to filter search by citizenship eligibility.